ashahrourr/universal-auth/README.md

 - ✅ Uses `localStorage` to store JWT and refresh tokens
 - 🔁 Automatically refreshes access tokens before expiration
 - 🔐 Email is optional and used for account recovery
-- ⚠️ For production, use HTTPS and consider CSRF protection

 ---